 This post contains affiliate links.
 Please read our disclosure policy.

-Whole grain cranberry bread is a holiday tradition I look forward to every year!
+This cranberry bread is a holiday tradition I look forward to every year!
 A sweet, moist quick bread with bursts of tart cranberries, this loaf is perfect for breakfast, snacks, or dessert.
 It’s always a crowd-pleaser for Thanksgiving Day and Christmas parties!

 Every fall, I have my eyes peeled for the first batch of cranberries to go on sale.
 I can’t wait to make all things cranberry!